yebin-yun/Vocabulary-Anagrams-Game/README.md

 ## Getting started

 `flask_vocab.py` is an example of the anagram game, with the template `vocab.html`.
 This example uses an AJAX interaction on each keystroke that the user enters in the text box.

-You can see the example usage of the AJAX interaction on `flask_minijax.py`.
+- Go to the ```vocab``` directory in the repository.

+- Build the simple flask app image using

+      docker build -t <image name> .

+- Run the container using

+      docker run -d -p <host>:<port> <image name>

 ### Exploring the container
 You can jump directly into your running container using the following command: